1999 West Lothian Council election

-Elections to the West Lothian Council were held on 6 May 1999, the same day as the other Scottish local government elections and the Scottish Parliament general election.
-The number of seats on the council grew from 27 in 1995 to 32.
-Each ward elected a single member using the first-past-the-post voting system.
+Elections to West Lothian Council were held on 6 May 1999, on the same day as the other Scottish local government elections.
+This was the second election to the unitary council following the implementation of the Local Government etc. (Scotland) Act 1994.

+The election used the 32 wards created by the Third Statutory Reviews of Electoral Arrangements in 1998.
+Each ward elected one councillor using first-past-the-post voting.